 “you tell me i’m not enough. but i’m the amazing monstrous grady.”

-"The album mirrors the ups and downs in my life while making it," says Steve Tilling.
-"There were dark times, but everything ended positively.
-I wanted to make an album that's fun to listen to but has a good story for those who like to dig deeper."
+"The album took me five years to make, and mirrors the ups and downs in my life at that time," says Steve Tilling.
+"There were dark moments but everything ended positively.
+I think I've made an album that's fun to listen to – and has a good story for those who like digging deeper."

 Clues to the story are dotted throughout the album, but Steve is happy to give away the essence: "It traces the life of a child raised as a psychopath in a secret government organisation, which aims to cure the condition while harnessing positive traits.
 The character discovers the truth as an adult – with catastrophic consequences."

 The album features guest performances from Dave Gregory (XTC, Big Big Train), Phil Spalding (Mike Oldfield), Matt Backer (Julian Lennon), Alan van Kleef (Rachel Stamp), Johnny Warman (Peter Gabriel) and Andy Neve (Steve Hackett).